docs/svelte/01-introduction/01-overview.md

 ```

-> [!NOTE] Always escape strings or use controlled values to prevent XSS attacks.
+> [!NOTE] Always sanitize HTML content to prevent XSS attacks.

 ## Limitations